grittyfrog/MacroMate/docs/paths.md

 /My\\Group            Select the child named 'My\Group' under root
 ```

-Paths always start with `/` which indicates the root node of the macro tree.
+Paths may start with a `/` or not, either way they always start from the root node of the macro tree.
 Paths also treat `@` and `\` as special characters which must be escaped if used in a macro name.

 Each segment is either a **name**, **index** or **named index**.